siggame/Cadre/Website/index.md

 ![Tech Stack Image](assets/tech-stack.svg)

 Our technical stack is focused on development speed and runtime speed.
 Currently we utilize mostly web technologies such as [TypeScript] and [Node.js] to accomplish this as they are iterating at a blistering pace.
-However each component is independent of the others so future developers can come in improve or replace as they see fit.
+However, each component is independent of the others so future developers can come in improve or replace as they see fit.

-Also we name all our modules after _French_ words.
+Also, we name all our modules after _French_ words.
 There's no real reason for this, it just gives us semi unique names that makes sense while not being as boring as just "Server" or "Client".

 ### Cerveau - The Game Server